 - production of solid wood panels and laminated wood

-- D1 - for the jointing of softwoods used indoors in environments not exposed to moisture;
+- D1 - for bonding softwood used indoors in non-moisture exposed environments;

-- D2 - for the joining of wood of any type used indoors in environments not exposed to moisture;
+- D2 - for bonding all types of wood used indoors in non-moisture exposed environments;

-- D3 - for interior construction exposed to damp or humid environments, but short term, for exterior construction in mild climates.
+- D3 - for interior construction exposed to damp or damp, but short term exterior construction in mild climates.
 It is the adhesive used for joining steps, doors or windows in protected areas.

 - D4 - for joints requiring increased moisture resistance.
 It is used for indoor joints in areas exposed to moisture (bathroom, kitchen) or outdoor joints in exposed areas (garden furniture).
 It is a very suitable adhesive for solid wood panels, laminated wood, doors and windows.
 [Details of a D4 adhesive]